purehavuk/prevail/README.md

 # Prevail (WIP)
-A clean, modern, Emulation Station theme for Batocera-ES with amazing animation
+A clean, modern, Emulation Station theme for Batocera-ES, loaded with animations!

 # Details